radical-cybertools/radical.entk/doc/dev_write_a_new_plugin.rst

-Writing new Execution Pattern Plug-Ins
+Writing New Execution Pattern Plug-Ins
 ======================================

 These instructions assume that the execution pattern that we want to write